BarreraSlzr/session/README.md

 - `resetPassword` in `app/(auth)/lib/db/queries.ts` generates a reset password token.
 - `sendVerificationEmail` in `app/(auth)/lib/email.ts` generates a verification token.
 - `sendResetPasswordEmail` in `app/(auth)/lib/email.ts` generates a reset password token.
+- `createPasskey` in `app/(auth)/lib/db/queries.ts` generates a passkey token.
+- `createPassword` in `app/(auth)/lib/db/queries.ts` is the only method where a token is not generated.
+Instead, a hashed password is stored.

+### Explanation of expiresAt and verifiedAt

+For each authentication method, the `expiresAt` field indicates when the token will expire, and the `verifiedAt` field indicates when the token was verified.

 ## User Authentication Flows